devtron-labs/devtron/docs/setup/install/install-devtron.md

 # Install Devtron

-Are you installing Devtron on Minikube, Microk8s, K3s, Kind?
-See Instructions [here](./Install-devtron-on-Minikube-Microk8s-K3s-Kind.md)
+In this section, we describe on how you can install Helm Dashboard by Devtron without any integrations.
+Integrations can be added later using [Devtron Stack Manager](https://docs.devtron.ai/v/v0.6/usage/integrations?q=).

-This page helps you to install Devtron without any integrations.
-Integrations can be added later using [Devtron Stack Manager](./../../user-guide/stack-manager.md).
+If you want to install Devtron on Minikube, Microk8s, K3s, Kind?
+Refer this [section](./Install-devtron-on-Minikube-Microk8s-K3s-Kind.md).

 ## Before you begin